Find out about how Darktrace's unique approach delivers next-generation cyber defense to leading world organizations.

 The company is headquartered in Cambridge, UK, with offices in London, Milan, New York, Paris, San Francisco and Washington D.C.

 Darktrace was founded by senior members of the UK government's cyber community, from GCHQ and other intelligence agencies.
 With a combined seventy years' experience in cyber operations, our senior management team has unique insights into the defense of critical national infrastructure, both digital and physical, and has been foremost in proactively countering the cyber-attacks against the nation's most valuable information assets.

 Darktrace is committed to closing the gap between sophisticated attack methodologies and defense technology.
-It is revolutionizing the cyber security sector with its new and unique approach of Behavioral Cyber Defense, based on ground-breaking technology developed at the University of Cambridge, which allows companies to interrupt the cyber kill chain in real time.
+It is revolutionizing the cyber security sector with its new and unique approach of Enterprise Immune Systems, based on ground-breaking technology developed at the University of Cambridge, which represents a new approach to protecting against serious cyber threats.